 [Definition substituted by s.
-26(b) of City of Cape Town: Municipal Planning Amendment By-Law, 2016]
+26 (b) of City of Cape Town: Municipal Planning Amendment By-Law, 2016]

-'bed and breakfast establishment' means a dwelling house or second dwelling in which the owner of the dwelling supplies lodging and meals for compensation to transient guests who have permanent residence elsewhere; provided that:
+'bed and breakfast establishment' means a dwelling house, second dwelling or third dwelling in which the occupant of the dwelling supplies lodging and meals for compensation to transient quests who have permanent residence elsewhere; provided that:

-- (a) the dominant use of the dwelling house concerned remain for the living accommodation of a single family; and - (b) the property complies with the requirements contained in this development management scheme for a bed and breakfast establishment;
+- (a) the dominant use of the dwelling unit concerned remain for the living accommodation of a single family; and - (b) the property complies with the requirements contained in this development management scheme for a bed and breakfast establishment; [Definition substituted by s.
+25 (c) of City of Cape Town: Municipal Planning Amendment By-Law, 2019]

-'boarding house' means a building where lodging is provided, and may incorporate cooking, dining and communal facilities for the use of lodgers, together with such outbuildings as are normally used therewith; and includes a building in which rooms are rented for residential purposes, youth hostel, backpackers' lodge, guest house, home for the aged, handicapped or orphaned and residential club; but does not include a hotel, dwelling house, second dwelling or group house;
+'boarding house' means a building where lodging is provided, and may incorporate cooking, dining and communal facilities for the use of lodgers, together with such outbuildings as are normally used therewith; and includes a building in which rooms are rented for residential purposes, youth hostel, backpackers' lodge, guest house, home for the aged, handicapped or orphaned and residential club; but does not include a hotel, dwelling house, second dwelling, third dwelling or group house;